OK, I’m not big on rules, but when it comes to working with a model, I have RULES!

 1. Hire your model

 Keep this on a professional level.
 Don’t ask your girlfriend, sister, or the guy next door to pose for you.
 You’ll get better pictures working with a pro, who is a true collaborator, and you won’t find yourself in an awkward position when it comes to getting the model release signed after the relationship ends.
 You will, of course, always get a model release.
 There are examples on the internet.
 Find one that’s fair, meaning you promise as much as you ask.
-In other words, you get to use the photos, but not in compromising ways.
+In other words, you get to use the photos, but your model will also be happy with how/when/where you use the photos.
 Be sure the model release includes a birthdate.
 Your model needs to be over 21.

 2. Know your model